nishikantparmariam/NodeJsAuthenticationSystem/README.md

-# AuthenticationSystem
+# Authentication System
-Nodejs, MongoDB and ExpressJs base user login, sign up system
+Nodejs, MongoDB and ExpressJs based user login, sign up system.
 # Key Features
 1. Allows only one user with a username.
 2. Uses "bcrypt" for saving password to MongoDB and comparing while login.